edwardyu/edwardyu.github.io/research.md

 title: Research
 permalink: /research/
 ---
 Unfortunately much of my research is proprietary now, and directly focused on improving and building statistical models for quantitative trading.
-I've kept the links below from my undergradudate years, although I am very much a practioner and not so much an academic these days.
+I've kept public what I can, although I am very much a practioner and not so much an academic.

-#### Bayesian Reinforcement Learning
+#### Bayesian Neural Networks with Soft Evidence
-*Data Science Institute, Columbia University (2016 - 2017)*

-Worked with Professor Chris Wiggins in Columbia's Department of Applied Mathematics to investigate the multi-armed bandit problem.
-We worked on nonparametric reinforcement learning models that will work regardless of the distribution of the reward.
+*Genesis Trading (forthcoming)*

+Bayes's rule deals with hard evidence, that is, we can calculate the probability of event A occuring given that event B has occurred.
+Soft evidence, on the other hand, involves a degree of uncertainty about whether event B has actually occurred or not.
+Jeffrey's rule of conditioning provides a way to update beliefs in the case of soft evidence.
+We provide a framework to learn a probability distribution on the weights of a neural network trained using soft evidence by way of two simple algorithms for approximating Jeffrey conditionalization.
+We propose an experimental protocol for benchmarking these algorithms on empirical datasets, even when the data is purposely corrupted.

 <br>